NewSignature/jcoverflip/README.markdown

 ## Documentation

-More detailed documentation can be found in our [wiki](/NewSignature/jcoverflip/wiki).
+More detailed documentation can be found in our [GitHub wiki](/NewSignature/jcoverflip/wiki).

 ## License